buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_3/Lesson_1_Storing_Messages_From_Users.md

 Pretty simple and very similar to stuff we worked on earlier with how we're connecting to the provider, getting the signer, and connecting to the contract!
 I do a little magic here by looping through all our waves and saving them nicely in an array that we can use later.
 Feel free to console.log `waves` to see what you get there if you're having issues.

-Where do we call this brand new `getAllWaves()` function, though?
-Well -- we want to call it when we know for sure the user has a connected wallet with an authorized account because we need an authorized account to call it!
-Hint: you have to call this function somewhere in `checkIfWalletIsConnected()`.
-I'll leave it to you to figure it out.
-Remember, we want to call it when we know for sure we have a connected + authorized account!

 The last thing I did was update our HTML code to render the data for us to see!

 ```javascript